Most people want to access the Internet from any room in the house/office and maybe even in the garden or summer house.

 Although this is a very low cost method it is usually not the easiest.
 It does however provide the fastest and most reliable connection.

 Using Homeplug Adapters

-Homeplug adaptors are the more flexible option as they can add network connectivity to any room that has a power outlet.
+Homeplug adaptors are the more flexible option than straight wiring as they can easily add network connectivity to any room that has a power outlet.

 They work by using the home electrical wiring to carry the Ethernet signal between rooms.

 Homeplug adapters can be used to extend a wired and wireless network .

 Generally they work in pairs but you can use more than 2 on a network.
 They plug into the mains socket and usually provide an Ethernet connection on each end.